 On February 12, 1997, the house was purchased from Jay Cashman by Jonathan W. Osgood and Deborah R. Jennings.

-229 Marlborough continued to be assessed as a single-family dwelling in 2021.
+229 Marlborough was assessed as a single-family dwelling in 2024.